muprosoftware/knowledge.muprosoftware.com/src/content/docs/en/simulation/run.md

+---
-# Run the main program
+title: Run the main program
+---

 ## Step 1: Connect to the server
 As we did in the [Configure SSH connection section Step 3](ssh.html#step-3-ssh-login).